 Blending qualitative and quantitative methodologies, mobile ethnography methods such as real-time experience tracking (RET), pioneered by companies like MESH, give researchers unparalleled access to the impressions brands make on individuals as they go through their day keeping an online diary (often synced with desktop for greater flexibility and depth) within a structured approach that prompts them to input detailed information, upload images, and stream video.
 RET attempts to eliminate the potential cloudiness caused by time and the disconnect of trying to imagine a situation while seated at a desktop computer by obtaining the insights from participants as they interact in the real world, offering what many say is a more honest and reliable assessment of their journey as consumers – helping identify the touch points and their effectiveness along the way.

 Connecting the physical and virtual worlds, new products ingrained with sensor technology not only provide valuable data to users, but also to companies.
 Wearable technology is a booming business, led by innovations such as Nike+ products or Disney’s new MyMagic+ system, which offers theme park visitors a wristband they can use to enter the park, purchase concessions, pay for rides, access hotel rooms, and more.
-While offering these conveniences, it also tracks all of these activities to give Disney detailed insight into visitor behaviour and preferences to analyse the performance of various marketing and product development initiatives, and highlight needs for further customisation.
+While offering these conveniences, it also tracks all of these activities to give Disney detailed insights into visitor behaviour and preferences to analyse the performance of various marketing and product development initiatives, and highlight needs for further customisation.
 These insights can be used to improve the service at all stages.

 Nike also draws from the considerable wealth of user data generated by products such as its FuelBand to inform future products and identify areas of opportunity.
 Additionally, the company has partnered with app developers through the Nike+ Accelerator project to create lateral offerings drawing upon this data – such as rewards in the form of coupons and discounts for achieving personal bests.
 The data harnessing capabilities of sensors embedded in products extends from wearable devices to home monitoring systems, such as those created by the start-up Nest, which was one of Google’s recent high-profile purchases.